DTerrell77/Antibiotic-Resistance/README.md

 <a name="future"></a>
 Future Work:
 ---------------
-* Gather data of percentage of cropland in the US and in the world so we can show the spread of bacteria through agriculture.
+* Gather data about the percentage of cropland in the US and in the world so we can show the spread of bacteria through agriculture.
 * Create maps that shows a correlation of how agriculture can spread bacteria and become more resistant to antibiotics
 * Add a US map thats shows percent resistance of different bacteria onto the Shiny App.